spacial-player-data-visualization/g-player-visualization/README.md

 # Admin Tools

 As part of the hand-off process, we wanted to provide a description of how we designed the app - in the hopes that users or future developers of this platform can quickly understand the underlying workings.
 One of the core requirements requested by our clients was "arbitrary game support".
 The goal was to develop a piece of game data visualization software that *in theory* could be used to visualize any future data.
-This proved to be more challenging than initially believed.
+This proved to be more challenging that initially believed.

 > This section hopes to explain the types of data that we support, as well as the information users are required to provide in order to support their intended game data.